By Spencer D Gear PhD

 Why I do not support VAD

-As a Christian minister I reject VAD for these reasons:
+As an evangelical Christian minister I reject VAD for these reasons:

 1. The Guardian Australia Edition (2019) summarised one point: “As this generation [baby boomers] enters its final years, the precept that life is precious irrespective of one’s medical condition is being called into question as never before“.